JosTorre/JosTorre.github.io/content/assets/winterrun.md

 ### Gear

 - Technical beanie
-- Running glasses
 - Bandana
 - Thermal long sleve baselayer t-shirt
 - Running t-shirt
 - Running gloves
+- Running short tights
 - Thermal baselayer legging
-- Winter running tights
 - Socks
 - Winter running spikes
 - Running shoes
 - Wind + Waterproof lightjacket
+- Lipbalm

-*If you still find it very cold, you can add a thin cotton hoodie, nevertheless I always get very warm after 10 minutes of running without a hoodie.
+*If you still find it very cold, you can add a thin cotton hoodie, nevertheless I always get very warm after 10 minutes of running without a hoodie. \
-*If your toes get cold easily, you can wear wool technical running socks.
+*If your toes get cold easily, you can wear wool technical running socks. \
+*If it is snowing or very windy, you might want to consider sme running glasses.